 We need a LOT of quiet, alone time to process and release the energy we’ve been around that day.
 When we don’t have adequate time to decompress and process we wind up chronically stressed.
 A busy schedule can not only leave us overwhelmed, but can also leave us feeling depressed or anxious as well.

 Have you ever had to have a difficult conversation with a spouse or loved one?
 Or maybe you needed to speak to your boss about a problem that you are having with a co-worker.
 Conflict is uncomfortable for most people.
-But for the empath, it is extremely stressful.
+But conflict is one of the biggest ways to stress out empaths.
 We struggle with conflict because our empathy is so high.
 We never want to hurt or upset another human being.
 And that causes us to avoid conflict at any cost…often causing us to not stand up for ourselves.
 Even the thought of possible conflict with someone can leave an empath anxious and worried about what could happen.
 This can even manifest itself as physical symptoms such as stomach issues or headaches.

 Change is guaranteed in life.
 And change can be a difficult thing for anyone to face.
 We get comfortable with things the way they are.
 But for us empaths, change can be particularly hard.
 All of the new external stimuli and situations that accompany change can be overwhelming for us.
 Even if those changes are positive and beneficial.
 Remember that we process things differently than most.
 We need more time to process and release energy.
 We might face positive changes such as starting a new job, moving, or getting married.
 As positive as these things are, they often come with times when we are too busy.
 We may feel rushed to get things done and we may not have the downtime we need to decompress and process.
 This leaves us in a state of overstimulation.
 This can result in overreacting or having a meltdown.

 Becoming aware of the things that are increasing your stress is the first step in learning how to provide better energetic self-care for yourself.
 You can’t change something if you don’t understand where the stress is starting.